roscoe81/enviro-monitor/README.md

 # Additional Noise Measurement Setup

-Successful execution of this setup is necessary before enabling noise measurment in the config file.
+Successful execution of this setup is necessary before enabling noise measurement in the config file.

 sudo apt-get update